Our Curriculum - 'We Grow Together'

-A great deal of thought and planning has gone into developing our Mount Hawke Academy Curriculum, and it is on a regular review and evolution following feedback from children, parents and staff.
-The result is a rich and varied curriculum which provides daily teaching and learning of English and Mathematics, and also includes provision for the delivery of Science, Physical Education, Computing, Art and Design, Design Technology, Geography, History, Religious Education, Modern Foreign Languages, Music and Personal, Social and Health Education.
-This is done through a wide range of topics over the different year groups.
+A great deal of thought and planning has gone into developing our Mount Hawke Academy Curriculum beginning with our youngest children in Reception (Early Years Foundation Stage - EYFS), and it is on a regular review and evolution.
+The result is a rich and varied curriculum which provides daily teaching and learning of English and Mathematics, and also includes provision for the delivery of the rest of the National Curriculum.
+This is done through a wide range of topics and lessons over the different year groups.

 Our Curriculum aims to:

-- Develop inquisitive minds, a spirit of curiosity and a passion for learning.
+- Develop inquisitive minds, a spirit of curiosity and a passion for learning from the beginning.